 “… [It] emphasizes the body’s ability to heal itself.
 Treatment typically involves manual therapy, often including spinal manipulation.
 Other forms of treatment, such as exercise and nutritional counseling, may be used as well.”

 It adds that the purpose of joint manipulations is to improve joint motion and function.
 That sounds quite reasonable.
 Nutritional counselling seems like a bit of a random add-on, but I didn’t see an explanation of the reasoning behind that.

 Side effects of spinal manipulations are common; it’s estimated that up to 61% of people experience a short-term worsening of pain and stiffness.
 In some cases, manipulation of the upper spine can lead to permanent disability or even death.

-Strokes occur as an adverse event in an estimated 5 out of 100,000 manipulations; note that this is number of manipulations, not number of patients.
+Strokes occur as an adverse event in an estimated 5 out of 100,000 manipulations; note that this is the number of manipulations, not the number of patients.

 In my neck of the woods, chiropractors have been in the news in recent years for taking an anti-vaccination stance.
 The original chiropractor, D.D.
 Palmer, described vaccines as “filthy animal poisons,” and the basis for this was his rejection of the medical field as a whole.
 Modern anti-vax chiropractors focus heavily on what they see as downsides to the vaccine without acknowledging any public health benefits.
 “Straight” chiropractors are also against water fluoridation.